 SERIAL DERECHO

-A serial derecho event (hatched area) typically is associated with an extensive squall line or "quasi-linear convective system" (dashed / double-dotted line) with multiple embedded bow echoes.
+A serial derecho event (yellow hatched area in schematic below) typically is associated with an extensive squall line or quasi-linear convective system (red dashed / double-dotted line) with multiple embedded bow echoes.
+Joined together in the larger-scale squall line, the individual bows form a series of of scallop-shaped structures know as line echo wave patterns, or LEWPs.
 Within the squall line, the bow echoes may be of widely varying sizes.
 Serial derechos usually occur in conjunction with well-defined, migratory low pressure system.
+Overall convective system (and, therefore, derecho) motion is dominated by advection --- the downstream movement of individual thunderstorm cells by the environmental wind.

 PROGRESSIVE DERECHO

-A progressive derecho event (hatched area) typically is associated with a squall line of restricted length that may involve a single bow echo or multiple bows.
+A progressive derecho event (yellow hatched area in schematic below) typically is associated with a squall line of restricted length that may involve a single bow echo or multiple bows (red dashed / double-dotted line).
 Progressive derechos usually are associated with a stationary front in a rather stagnant large scale weather pattern.
+Overall convective system (and, therefore, derecho) motion is dominated by thunderstorm propagation --- that is, the development of new storm cells downstream from existing ones.

 Back to Derecho Facts page